ubemacapuno/random-dropzone-api/README.md

-# COD: Warzone - Random DropZone API: Visit the <a target="_blank" href="https://codepen.io/corey-damocles/pen/RwQdeWG">Front-End Application Here on codepen.io</a>!
+# Random DropZone API (COD - Warzone): Visit the <a target="_blank" href="https://codepen.io/corey-damocles/pen/RwQdeWG">Front-End Application Here on codepen.io</a>!

 This API randomly generates map locations for the videogame, Call of Duty: Warzone where players can land and start their Battle Royale experience!
-The current maps for these APIs are Rebirth Island and Caldera.
+The maps for these APIs are Rebirth Island and Caldera.

 The URL links used can be found hosted on Herokuapp.com <a target="_blank" href="\https://random-rebirth-island-api.herokuapp.com/random">here</a> and <a target="_blank" href="https://random-rebirth-island-api.herokuapp.com/random2">here</a>.